 Will the StemCAPtain work on my bike?

-The StemCAPtain is compatible with threadless style headsets that utilize a stem cap.
+The StemCAPtain is compatible with 1 1/8" and 1" threadless style headsets that utilize a stem cap.
 The StemCAPtain base piece replaces the standard stem cap.
 Your insert of choice can then be attached to the base.
-The StemCAPtain is not compatible with quill style stems.
+The Original StemCAPtain is not compatible with quill style stems, but our BAR Mount Billet will mount to handlebars and some quill stems.

 Is the StemCAPtain difficult to install?

-What is the difference between the Enduro and Standard variations?
+What is the difference between the Standard and Enduro version?

-How much does shipping cost and when can I expect my order?
+How much does shipping cost and when can I expect my order to arrive?

 To keep shipping costs low, StemCAPtain uses a flat rate shipping schedule through USPS.
 For shipments within the USA, cost is $2.95 and orders arrive in 2-5 business days.
 For shipments to Canada, cost is $6.95 and orders arrive in 4-8 business days.
 For shipping anywhere else in the world, cost is $8.95 and orders arrive in 5-10+ business days depending on location.